Nebraska Hummingbirds: 8 Awesome Documented Species

 Species: A. alexandri

-The Black-chinned hummingbird lives across the western United States, Mexico, and Canada, therefore they are rare to Nebraska.
+The Black-chinned hummingbird lives across the Western United States, Mexico, and Canada.

 Male-Black-Chinned-ID